-If you host with us then our data centre is based in London, with dedicated managed servers supplied by VI.net.
+If you host with us, our data centre is based in London, with dedicated managed servers supplied by VI.net.
 These data centres are manned with 24/7/365 access via secure procedures.
-Redundant, meshed Cisco 6500 series routers (true as of 9/2017) with redundant fibre capable of 320Gb/s in total-for-total resilience.
+Redundant, meshed Cisco 6500 series routers (true as of 9/2017) with redundant fibres capable of 320Gb/s in total-for-total resilience.
 Our servers are regularly updated to run the latest software and patches, and the servers themselves have a firewall.

-The back-end server code used to drive your application is configured to run over HTTPS and have a secure SSL certificate installed.
+The back-end server code used to drive your application is configured to run over HTTPS and has a secure SSL certificate installed.

 We store passwords as hashed strings using a per-user salt, and in some scenarios, we store some sensitive data using two-way encryption algorithms.
-Should the worst possible scenario happen, and your data be compromised, the culprit would still need to perform complex decryption for the data to be read.
+Should the worst possible scenario happen, and your data is compromised, the culprit would still need to perform complex decryption for the data to be readable.

 Even with the best development frameworks, it’s possible for developers to make mistakes that pose a security threat accidentally.
 As a layer of additional security,

 we use third-party security software (Codacy) to audit every line of code that we write.
-Codacy sends the team notifications with each code ‘commit’ alerting us to potential security issues within our system, reducing the risk of publishing serious issues.
+Codacy sends the team notifications with each code ‘commit’, alerting us to potential security issues within our system, thus reducing the risk of publishing serious issues.

 Public-private keys are used to give developers SSH access into hosted accounts when deploying code, which allows for the secure management of access credentials.